 How Quickly Can Plaque Form on Your Teeth?

-Bacteria can convert fermenting carbohydrates (which are sugars and are found in cooked, starchy foods) into plaque within 20 minutes.
-Be sure to clean around the back teeth with your toothbrush and dental floss every day.
+Bacteria can convert fermentable sugars (which are found in many foods) into plaque within 20 minutes.
+Be sure to remove plaque around your molars with your toothbrush and dental floss every day.

 To effectively remove plaque, be sure to brush a minimum of twice daily.
 Consider switching to an electric toothbrush, brushing with electric can help remove up to 100% more plaque than a regular manual toothbrush.
 Use floss at least once a day to remove plaque from teeth where its difficult to reach with a regular toothbrush.
 If it is hard for you to reach your back teeth or molars, consider using interdental brushes, floss picks or a water flosser.
 Speak to your dental professional about using a fluoride toothpaste and antibacterial mouthwash to help keep your teeth healthy and gums in good condition.